aaronlippold/xccdf2inspec/xccdf_READEME.md

 You can find all the DISA XCCDF files here: http://iase.disa.mil/stigs/app-security/database/Pages/index.aspx

-The below example shows how the parser maps the values from the XCCDF file to the inspec control.
+The below example shows how the parser maps the values from the XCCDF file to the InSpec control.
 Should you want to change your 'tag' names, styles etc. please feel free to hack the 'xccdf2inspec' method in the script.

 = XCCDF XML to InSpec Control Values
 == Example